June 15, 2025

 Our Recommended Protocol for Prolotherapy Patients

-To maximize prolotherapy success, we implement a cyclical peptide protocol that alternates healing stimuli over a 3-month period.
+To maximize prolotherapy success, a cyclical peptide protocol that alternates healing stimuli over a 3-month period should be implemented.
 This method provides ongoing regenerative signals while avoiding desensitization or peptide fatigue.

 📅 Monthly Alternating Protocol (3-Month Cycle)